-We simulated TND studies with confounders and binary vaccination, infection, symptoms from infections and hospitalisation.
-Building on the basic simulation settings in \cite{schnitzer2022estimands}, and the DAG in Figure \ref{TNDdag}, we first generated a continuous confounder $C$, and two unmeasured binary variables $U_1$ and $U_2$.
+We simulated TND studies with confounders and binary vaccination, infection, symptoms due to infection, and hospitalisation.
+Building on the basic simulation settings in Schnitzer (2022)\cite{schnitzer2022estimands}, and the DAG (a) in Figure \ref{TNDdag}, we first generated a large population with a continuous confounder $C$, and two unmeasured binary variables $U_1$ and $U_2$.
 Both $U_1$ and $U_2$ affected the probability of contracting the SARS-CoV-2 infection, experiencing COVID-related symptoms, and needing hospitalisation if symptoms were present. $U_1$ also affected the probability of contracting other infections and symptoms due to other infections.
 Note that disease symptoms for SARS-CoV-2 infection and other infections were generated using distinct models with some common covariates.
 Only those with disease symptoms were candidates for hospitalisation.
 Vaccination provided protection against SARS-CoV-2 infection, disease symptoms, and hospitalisation.
 Specifically, the data generation mechanism for the two studies is as follows.
-The baseline confounder was generated as a uniform $C \sim U(-3,3)$.
+The baseline confounder was generated as a uniform $C \sim U(0.1,3)$.
 The unmeasured covariates $U_1$ and $U_2$ were independently generated as Bernoulli distribution with a success probability $0.5$.
-The vaccination $V$ was also generated from a Bernoulli distribution with a success probability $[1 + \text{exp}\{-\lambda_v(\cdot)\}]^{-1}$, where $\lambda_v(\cdot) = 0.5+0.3C - |C| - \text{sin}(\pi C)$ depended on confounder $C$.
-Infection with other viruses ($I_1$) was generated from a Bernoulli distribution with a success probability of $\text{expit}(0.5C - 5 + 0.5U_1)$, whereas infection with SARS-CoV-2 ($I_2$) was generated from a Bernoulli with a success probability $[1 + \text{exp}\{-\lambda_{COVID}(\cdot)\}]^{-1}$, where $\lambda_{COVID}(\cdot) = -4 -\text{log}(1.5)V + 2C - 0.15\text{exp}(C)+ \beta_{em}V\times C+\text{log}(3)U_2(1.5-V)-2U_1$.
-It is important to note that the coefficient $\beta_{em}$ of the interaction term between $C$ and $V$ affects the vaccination effect modification, which represents a distinct individual effect for each patient based on the individual value of $C$.
+The vaccination $V$ was also generated from a Bernoulli distribution with a success probability $[1 + \text{exp}\{-\lambda_v(\cdot)\}]^{-1}$, where $\lambda_v(\cdot) = 0.25+0.75C - 0.5\log(C) - 1.25\sin(\pi C)$ depended on confounder $C$.
+Infection with other viruses ($I_1$) was generated from a Bernoulli distribution with a success probability of $\text{expit}(\beta_{I_1}+ 0.35C + 6.5U_1),$ whereas infection with SARS-CoV-2 ($I_2$) was generated from a Bernoulli with a success probability $[1 + \text{exp}\{-\lambda_{COVID}(\cdot)\}]^{-1}$, where $\lambda_{COVID}(\cdot) = \beta_{I_2} + 0.15C + 0.5\exp(C)[1 + 0.15\cos(C)] -\text{log}(3)V + \beta_{em}V\times C+\text{log}(1.2)U_2(1.5-V)-2U_1$.
+Note that the coefficient $\beta_{em}$ of the interaction term between $C$ and $V$ affects the vaccination effect modification, which represents a distinct individual effect for each patient based on the individual value of $C$.